Bert0ns/graph-shortest-path/REFACTOR_TASKS.md

 This document breaks down the refactoring effort outlined in `REFACTOR_REQUIREMENTS.md` into smaller, sequential, and actionable tasks.
 Each task should be completed and verified before moving to the next.

+Follorw the development guidelines in `.gemini/developer.md` while working on these tasks.

 ---

 ### Task 1: Define Core Types and Interfaces